pg/pg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python web development for a [WWT](https://www.wwt.com) client and [MicroPython](https://micropython.org/) for hobby embedded systems work.
-Much of my recent work takes place in private repos.
+- 🔭 Lately, I have been working on Python web development for a [WWT](https://www.wwt.com) client and [MicroPython](https://micropython.org/) for hobby embedded systems work.
+In the recent past, I have done some work in Java and Kotlin.
+My recent work takes place in private repos.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him/his

 ### Connect with me